brantburnett/btburnett.com/_posts/2021-12-17-string-interpolation-trickery.md

 such as interpreting the format string every call, potentially allocating an `object[]` on the heap, boxing value types, and generating temporary intermediate strings.

-For projects targeting .NET 6, even upgrading existing projects, string interpolations get an immediate performance boost because they will use the [DefaultInterpolatedStringHandler](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.defaultinterpolatedstringhandler?view=net-6.0) to build strings.
+For projects targeting .NET 6, even upgrading existing projects, string interpolation gets an immediate performance boost because they will use the [DefaultInterpolatedStringHandler](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.defaultinterpolatedstringhandler?view=net-6.0) to build strings.
 This structure has a much better performance profile overall than `string.Format`.